bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tools.rst

 -------------------------

-To make your toolbar hide automatically, set the toolbar's :class:`~bokeh.models.tools.Toolbar.autohide` property to True.
+To make your toolbar hide automatically, set the toolbar's :class:`~bokeh.models.Toolbar.autohide` property to True.
 When you set ``autohide`` to True, the toolbar is visible only when the mouse is inside the plot area and is otherwise hidden.